abet22/DockerIptables/README.md

    chmod +x scripts/*.sh
    ```
 3. **Configure Rules**:
-   - Edit `examples/example-rules.conf` to set your network interface and allowed IPs (see [Usage Guide](docs/usage.md)).
+   - See the [Usage Guide](docs/usage.md) for instructions on setting your network interface and allowed IPs.
-   - Alternatively, use `examples/firewallDockerSupportedExample.sh` as a template.
 4. **Run the Main Script**:
    ```bash
    sudo bash scripts/firewallDockerSupported.sh